hapax/hapax.github.io/assets/reality.md

 when they do, the stereotypes don't really tell us what the scientist does, or why they do it.
-All the stereotypes say is that you need to wear a labcoat, or be a white guy with a talent for pushing symbols around, neither of which is actually a prerequisite.
+All the stereotypes say is that you need to wear a labcoat, or be a white guy with a talent for pushing symbols around, neither of which is actually a prerequisite!
-Nevertheless, these are narratives about science---not very good ones---so I would like to tell you a counter-narrative about what the prerequisites are, and what a scientist does and why they do it.
+Nevertheless, these are narratives about science that can guide career decisions, so I would like to tell you a counter-narrative about what the prerequisites are, what a scientist does and why they do it.

 Really, the main prerequisite is very simple.
 All you need is the courage to admit you don't know something, and the